 Frequently Asked Questions Regarding Wet Vents in Plumbing

 What is the difference between a wet vent and a dry vent?

-A wet vent drains one elevated plumbing fixture and ventilates a lower fixture at the same time using horizontal and vertical pipes.
+A wet vent drains one elevated plumbing fixture and ventilates a lower fixture at the same time using horizontal and vertical pipes, also called a loop vent in plumbing.
 Wet plumbing vents include strict regulations and only work when both fixtures are close to each other.

 A dry vent ventilates each fixture separately.
 Dry vent requires more vent piping since it can’t use the same pipe for multiple fixtures like with a wet vent.
 Such as venting a kitchen sink.